MeroFuruya/MeroFuruya/README.md

-_And for all the German rap loving Kids, who always ask:
+_And for all the German rap loving Kids who always ask:
 I don't like the [rapper](https://www.youtube.com/channel/UCeKMrU5GECquXiJl6tnTgPA)_

 <!---